ateshkoul/Multi-device-Inter-Synchronizer/README.md

-# inter_brain
+# Multi-device Inter Synchronizer
- Library for synchronization of hyperscanning experiment
+ Library for synchronization of multiple devices in an interpersonal experimental setup

  This is a generic library for acquiring hyperscanning data from multiple recording devices.
  Currently supported: